hagelcha/fluffy-octo-guide/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Have each person confirm with the team that they completed their assigned tasks.

 ## How will will communicate difficulties with a task assigned to us
+We will make sure to inform everyone in the team if we are having difficulties with our task(s).
+We each have eachothers emails an phone number's so we have two methods of communication.

 ## How we will back up each other to ensure that deadlines are not missed
+We will have everyone check to ensure that every task was completed before the deadlines.

 ## Add any other rules that your team establishes to help each other work effectively together
+Make sure to communicate who is working on what, to ensure that two people are not working on the same task without them knowing.